-- Send out a letter advising you of the decline in your child's attendance - Invite you to a meeting in school to discuss your child's attendance with a member of the Headship Team to determine if there are any issues preventing your child from attending school regularly - Make a referral to Mr Dilley
+- Send a letter advising you of the decline in your child's attendance - Invite you to a meeting in school to discuss your child's attendance with members of the Headship Team to determine if there are any issues preventing your child from attending school regularly - Make a referral to Mr Dilley, our EWO

-If a referral is made to the EWO:
+If a referral is made to Mr Dilley:

-- Mr Dilley may write to you or phone you to arrange a meeting to further discuss your child's attendance. - You may be issued with an Attendance Improvement Plan - You may be referred to the Local Authority for the consideration of a Penalty Notice.
+- Mr Dilley may write to you or phone you to arrange a meeting to further discuss your child's attendance. - You may be issued with an Attendance Improvement Plan or Attendance Contract - You may be referred to the Local Authority for the consideration of a Penalty Notice.